alper/alpernl/content/posts/week-300/index.md

 [![Seems a rather appropriate sticker for Berlin](http://farm9.staticflickr.com/8497/8269951725_0a6b83fa43.jpg)](http://www.flickr.com/photos/alper/8269951725/ "Seems a rather appropriate sticker for Berlin by illustir, on Flickr")

 I got the funny (for Berlin's reputation, see [this Times piece](http://www.nytimes.com/2012/11/25/magazine/in-berlin-you-never-have-to-stop.html?pagewanted=all)) sticker for the new play Sommergäste by the Schaubühne written by Maxim Gorki.
 The previous play by that same director, [Eugen Onegin](/dingen/2012/03/toneelgroep-amsterdam-husbands/#footnote_0_3389), was absurdly boring so hopes for this adaptation of a Russian master should not be too high.
-Another Schaubühne play we almost went to, [The Black Rider](http://schaubuehne.de/en_EN/program/detail/11049921) ((Really, the massive misguided stones necessary to translate Burroughs into German…)), seems to be by all accounts also really rather terrible.
+Another Schaubühne play we almost went to, [The Black Rider](http://schaubuehne.de/en_EN/program/detail/11049921) [^2], seems to be by all accounts also really rather terrible.

 Theater is a hopeless moribund discipline but [Fabian Hinrichs may prove a notable exception](http://www.hebbel-am-ufer.de/programm/spielplan/hinrichs-die-zeit-schlaegt-dich-tot/108/) in Berlin this week (which I'll be missing because of travel to Amsterdam).